 Demand for tank barge transportation services is driven by the production volumes of the bulk liquid commodities transported by barge.
-Marine transportation demand for the segment's four primary commodity groups, petrochemicals, refined petroleum products, black oil products and agricultural chemicals, is based on differing circumstances.
+Marine transportation demand for the segment's four primary commodity groups, petrochemicals, black oil, refined petroleum products and agricultural chemicals, is based on differing circumstances.
 While the demand drivers of each commodity are different, the Company has the flexibility in certain cases of re-allocating inland equipment and coastal equipment between the petrochemical and refined products markets as needed.

 Bulk petrochemical volumes have historically tracked the general domestic economy and correlate to the United States Gross Domestic Product.
-However, during late 2010, 2011 and 2012, production volumes of United States petrochemical plants continued to steadily improve for both domestic consumption and exports, despite the United States economy which remained sluggish, with consistently high unemployment levels and weak consumer confidence.
-Lower priced domestic natural gas, a basic feedstock for the United States petrochemical industry, provides the industry with a competitive advantage against foreign petrochemical producers and led to the increased production levels.
-As a result of the higher United States petrochemical production levels, marine transportation volumes for basic petrochemicals for both domestic consumers and terminals for export destinations improved.
+However, since late 2010, inland petrochemical tank barge utilization levels have remained strong, in the 90% to 95% range.
+While the United States economy remains sluggish with consistently high unemployment levels, the United States petrochemical industry continues to see strong production levels for both domestic consumption and exports.
+Low priced domestic natural gas, a basic feedstock for the United States petrochemical industry, provides the industry with a competitive advantage against foreign petrochemical producers.
+As a result, United States petrochemical production has remained strong during 2013, 2012 and 2011, thereby producing increased marine transportation volumes of basic petrochemicals to both domestic consumers and terminals for export destinations.
 Petrochemical products are used primarily in consumer non-durable and durable goods.
-With the Allied acquisition on November 1, 2012, the Company began moving petrochemicals from Gulf Coast petrochemical plants primarily to East Coast destinations.
+With the Allied acquisition on November 1, 2012, the Company moves petrochemicals from Gulf Coast petrochemical plants primarily to East Coast destinations.
+Coastal tank barge utilization levels for the transportation of petrochemicals during 2013 were in the 90% level.